For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAFB@afbank.com.

 - Remember to consider any pending items such as pre-authorized ACH debits not yet posted to your account or checks you've written that have not reached the bank yet.

 Option 2: Overdraft Protection Transfers

-Linking your checking account to a secondary checking, savings, or Money Market account is another common way to protect yourself from overdrawing.
+Linking your checking account to a secondary checking, savings, or money market account is another convenient way to protect yourself from overdrawing.

 How does it work?